CplSyx/Reddit-to-Lemmy/README.md

 `newContent (boolean)` EXPERIMENTAL, results not guaranteed: Obtain new posts rather than top posts if `True`.

+'postCaptureCount (integer)' Number of posts to capture.
+Numbers over 1000 are capped due to the Reddit API but I recommend running in smaller batches in case of JSON parse issues.

 `lemmyServer (string)` Lemmy instance to migrate to.

 `username (string)` Username of Lemmy account.

 `password (string)` Password of Lemmy account.

-`lemmyCommunity (string)` Lemmy community onn the above instance to migrate to.
+`lemmyCommunity (string)` Lemmy community on the above instance to migrate to.

 ## Plan